John-Hicks1221/To-Do-List/README.md

 # To-Do-List
-a To Do List program with Python!
+a To Do List program with Python and JSON!